Don’t let cool temperatures and snow keep you indoors; embrace winter in Halifax!

-If you are looking to rent snowshoes, MEC offers adult and kids’ snowshoe rentals for less than $15 per day (as well as plenty of other hiking and camping gear) – AND you can book your rentals online!
+Want to rent snowshoes for your winter adventure?
+MEC offers adult and kids’ snowshoe rentals starting at $10 per day (as well as plenty of other hiking and camping gear) – AND you can book your rentals online!

 If you are a beginner and are looking to try snowshoeing close to home, try the flat terrain of the Halifax Common.

 For those without their own pair of snowshoes, the Halifax Regional Municipality offers free equipment rentals at the Emera Oval during public skate times throughout the winter, including helmets, hockey skates, figure skates, speed skates, and snowshoes.